Bill Amick

 Bill Amick (November 16, 1925 – July 15, 1995) was an American professional stock car racing driver from Portland, Oregon.
-In the NASCAR Winston Cup Series, he had one win, nineteen top-fives, twenty-seven top 10s, and five poles.
+In the NASCAR Winston Cup Series, he had one win, nineteen top-fives, 27 top-tens, and five poles.
 Amick also competed in the NASCAR Pacific Coast Late Model Division, winning the 1965 championship.

 Driving career

 After racing in the NASCAR Pacific Coast Late Model Division, Amick jumped to the Grand National Series in 1954 and ran six races.
 Two years later, he was able to finish seventeenth in the standings.
 He improved that in 1957, to sixteenth place.
 That year, he also won his first and only race at the Capital Speedway in Sacramento, California.
 That was his highest point finish in his NASCAR Grand National Career.
 He only raced Grand National part-time because he wanted to focus on the Pacific Coast Late Models in which he finished second in the standings in 1964 and won the championship a year later.
 After a brief stint of running in the Can-Am Series, Amick retired and started working with NASCAR speedways.